Goodbye, Mr. Chips (1939 film): Reception

+Goodbye, Mr. Chips holds an 85% rating on Rotten Tomatoes based on twenty reviews.

 Legacy

 The film was re-released in the United Kingdom in 1944 and again in 1954.

 In 1999, Goodbye, Mr. Chips was voted the 72nd greatest British film ever in the British Film Institute Top 100 British films poll.

 In 2003, the American Film Institute ranked Mr. Chipping the 41st greatest film hero of all time.

 On TCM.com, Leonard Maltin gave the film 3.5 stars out of 4.

 Academy Awards and nominations

 The film was nominated for seven Academy Awards: for Outstanding Production, Best Director, Actor, Actress, Best Writing, Screenplay, Best Film Editing, and Best Sound.
 It was up against Gone with the Wind in all seven categories; Robert Donat won for Best Actor, beating Laurence Olivier, Clark Gable and James Stewart, though Goodbye, Mr. Chips lost to Gone With the Wind in five of the six remaining categories, while Mr. Smith Goes to Washington won Best Original Story.
 (Best Sound went to When Tomorrow Comes.)